karelbilek/zpravostroj/readme.txt

 AND. right now, the needed directiories are written as absolute paths in configure.yaml, and it's a file that gets updated TOGETHER with this git. so, it's not really for public use as a stand-alone product and it will probably never be.

 thats all for now I guess

+!!!!!!!!!!
+one important thing
+saving of themes is based on the assumpsion that you have filenames set as unicode = the program creates filenames WITH DIACRITICS.

+If you don't like it, don't use it.... which you probably won't